 What methodology are your certifications and courses based on?

-How much of a time commitment is the Basic Project Management Course?
+How much of a time commitment is there outside the Virtual Courses?

-We understand life happens and (as project managers ourselves) we’ve planned for the contingency that you may miss a session of our course.
-If you do miss a session all you need do is follow the table below and complete the accompanying Unit in OPEN (where you registered your account at the start of the course).
-Here’s a guide to help you:
+We understand life happens, and (as project managers ourselves) we’ve planned for the contingency that you may miss a session of our course.
+That’s why each course we offer comes with free lifetime access to the RPM video-on-demand certification course.
+If you miss a session, all you need to do is the matching session within RPM and we will be able to quickly see that you’ve made up what’s missing from your certification application.

 How long is the certification exam?

 There is no exam – tests don’t test your ability to manage projects; they solely test your ability to pass a test.
 The Certified Project Officer (CPO) certification is automatically issued to all who complete the VCPO course, the Redefined Project Management (RPM) course, the AOT course and the SOFPM Course.
 For our higher-level certifications (CPP- CPD), there is an assessment.
 This Assessment is designed to allow you to demonstrate your SKILLS in leading projects and teams.
 It is a casual yet recorded interview with a Certified Project Trainer in which a series of questions are posed.
 Again, this Assessment is a chance to allow you to demonstrate your skills and dig into your practical knowledge and application of project management principles.
 There is a rubric available pre-Assessment, so you know what to expect.

 For veterans, all higher-level Assessments are also 100% reimbursable through the VA and GI Bill.

 How much does recertification cost annually?